zydou/arti/CONTRIBUTING.md

 but you may be able to find some low hanging fruit that we haven't had time for.
 There are some tickets there labeled as
 ["First Contribution"](https://gitlab.torproject.org/tpo/core/arti/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=First%20Contribution):
-that label means that we think they might be a good place to start out.
+that label means that we think (or thought) they might be a good place to start out.

 When you see "TODO" and "FIXME" in the code, you should approach with caution.
 Often a programmer will write a note like that when their head is very full.